CartoDB/raster-loader/docs/source/user_guide/use_with_python.rst

 Usage with Python projects
 ==========================

-After installing Raster Loader, you can import the package to your Python project.
+After installing Raster Loader, you can import the package into your Python project.
 For
 example:

 .. code-block:: python

    from raster_loader import rasterio_to_bigquery

-Currently, Raster Loader allows you to upload a local raster file to a BigQuery table using the :func:`~raster_loader.rasterio_to_bigquery` function.
+Currently, Raster Loader allows you to upload a local raster file to an existing BigQuery table using the :func:`~raster_loader.rasterio_to_bigquery` function.

 .. note::